didnt1able/AquaOS/README.md

 - `just setup-gaming` - Install Steam, Heroic Game Launcher, OBS Studio, Discord, Boatswain, Bottles, and ProtonUp-Qt.
 MangoHud is installed and enabled by default, hit right Shift-F12 to toggle
 - `just nix-me-up` - Install Nix with dnkmmr69420's Nix Silverblue install script
 - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command
+- `just setup-cockpit` - Installs cockpit/ws for access on localhost:9090

 Check the [just website](https://just.systems) for tips on modifying and adding your own recipes.